trentonallan/trentonallan/README.md

 ## 💻 my_Projects()

 ### 🐸 [Dartfrog](https://github.com/trentonallan/dartfrog-java)
-*Java • HTTP • Network Programming*
+*Java • HTTP/1.1 • Network Programming*

 Dartfrog is a high-performance and scalable HTTP/1.1 server implementation written in pure Java with no external dependencies.
 It's designed for performance and clarity, featuring asynchronous request handling via a thread pool.